 The process does not need to be complex and a fair process can often avoid having to resort to more drastic measures such as calling general meetings or the suspension/expulsion of members.
 Given the potential expense, not just in monetary terms, but in time and effort as well, it is worth taking the time to develop a dispute resolution process that encourages people to use it as a first step.

-Some disputes may be subject to procedures set out in existing awards, employment agreements or contracts.
+Some disputes may be subject to procedures set out in employment agreements, awards or contracts.
 This may apply to internal disputes either in conjunction with, or instead of a dispute resolution procedure.

 What to include in the rules

-The Act requires that an association’s rules include a procedure for dealing with any dispute under or relating to the rules.
-It is up to the committee and members to decide on the procedure to be adopted but care should be taken to make sure that the chosen process gives each party to the dispute an opportunity to be heard on the matter and ensure that there is an unbiased decision maker.
+The Act requires an association’s rules include a procedure for dealing with any dispute under or relating to the rules.
+It is up to the committee and members to decide on the procedure to be adopted but the process should give each party to the dispute an opportunity to be heard on the matter and ensure that there is an unbiased decision maker.

 At a minimum it is recommended that the rules include procedures that:

 - inform the member or association of the complaint including details of the issues along with copies of any supporting materials.
-Information about the possible outcomes of the complaint should also be included;
+Information about the possible outcomes of the complaint should also be provided;

 - invite the member or association to respond to the issues raised (this may include opportunities to make written submissions or speak at a meeting called to decide the issue);